eclipse-threadx/samples/README.md

 ## User-defined Crypto Ciphersuites

-This [guide](./user-defined%20ciphersuites.md) demonstrates how to implement user-defined crypto ciphersuites used by Azure RTOS NetX Secure TLS stack.
+This [guide](./user-defined%20ciphersuites.md) demonstrates how to implement user-defined crypto ciphersuites and integrate it with Azure RTOS NetX Secure TLS stack.